infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/violation-reasons.md

-Inappropriate callsigns used to incite harm/violence such as the use of profanity, discriminatory or racist terms is not tolerated on the Expert Server - pilots can expect to be removed from the server.
+Inappropriate callsigns used to incite harm/violence such as the use of profanity, discriminatory or racist terms are not tolerated on the Expert Server - pilots can expect to be removed from the server.

-## Incorrect Arrival Procedures - Innapropriate Altitude, Speed, Position
+## Incorrect Arrival Procedures - Inappropriate Altitude, Speed, Position

 *Issued by: Tower/Radar*